B1ggDave/kotlinbyexample.github.io/examples/05_stdlib/12_flatMap.md

 </div>

-1. Define collection of numbers.
+1. Define a collection of numbers.
 2. Transform the collection repeating each element three times.